 An example of a demographic

 A demographic could be any group of people who share a characteristic.
-For example, babies, teenagers, or the elderly are each a demographic.
-Dog owners and cat owners.
-Or people who are single versus people who are married.
+For example, babies, teenagers, and older adults are each a demographic.
+So are dog owners and cat owners.
+And people who are single versus people who are married.

 People can belong to several demographic groups at once.
-For example, you could be a dog-owning elderly person who’s single.
+For example, you could be a dog-owning senior who’s single.
 Then you’d belong to three of the different demographic populations mentioned above!

 Marketers generally look at one or two variables at a time.
 A person who is looking to sell dog toys won’t particularly care if you’re single.
 Instead, that toymaker will only use target market demographics of dog ownership.